Good Weeds: Chickweed, Purslane, and Dandelion

 Chickweed Tea is Easy to Make

-Because chickweed tea was featured on a recent Dr. Oz episode as a diet tea, and, as I am trying to lose a few unwanted pounds, I was actually looking for it so I could brew a cup of tea.
+Chickweed has been featured on Dr. Oz as a diet tea, and, as I am trying to lose a few unwanted pounds, I was actually looking for it so I could brew a cup of tea.
 Chickweed contains potassium and magnesium which reduces bloating and also acts as a detox.
 Dr. Oz recommends drinking 1 cup in the afternoon for maximum benefits.

 2 tablespoons fresh, finely chopped chickweed